Signal vs WhatsApp: Comparing Privacy Features for User Protection

-WhatsApp is still the most popular messaging app, with over 2 billion active monthly users.
-But extensive data collection and other safety issues of this application make people look for more privacy-focused options – and that’s where the comparison of WhatsApp and Signal often arises.
+WhatsApp has over 2 billion active monthly users.
+But the extensive data collection and other safety issues of this app make people look for more privacy-focused options – and that’s where the comparison of WhatsApp and Signal comes in.
 Although both apps are end-to-end encrypted, Signal is considered much more secure and private.
 Or is it?
-Read along to find out.
+Read on to find out.

 WhatsApp and Signal comparison.
 A quick look